Sustainability has many definitions. One way to think of it is:

 3. The renewable chemicals are converted to plastic products.

-4. Some sustainable polymers can be composted (4a) in addition to being recycle or incinerated to recover their energy content (4b).
+4. Some sustainable polymers can be composted in addition to being recycle or incinerated to recover their energy content.

 5. Composting produces carbon dioxide, water and organic matter (dirt) which is used to regenerate the renewable resource feedstock (plants).

 Currently, commercially produced sustainable polymers are made from starch-containing plants like corn or sugarcane and seed oils such as soybean or other vegetable oils.
-Scientists around the world are studying ways to make polymers from alternate renewable sources such as agricultural waste products like corn stover (leaves and stalks).
+Scientists around the world are studying ways to make polymers from non-food source materials, such as trees (lignin), switchgrass, and agricultural waste products like corn stover.

-Sustainable polymers can be used to make many things.
-Polylactide, presently derived from corn, is made into plastic cutlery, food containers, fibers for clothing, and even cell phone cases.
+Sustainable polymers comprise a growing segment in the market.
+Currently, polylactide, derived from corn, is made into plastic cutlery, food containers, fibers for clothing, and even cell phone cases.
 Modified soybean oil is used right now to make polyurethane foam for products like seating cushions and memory foam pillows.
-The list of products will continue to grow as more research is done and further sustainable polymers are developed.
+The list of products will grow as more research is done and further sustainable polymers are developed.

-Some of the challenges facing sustainable polymers include obtaining the physical properties that rival traditional polymers while remaining cost competitive.
+Some of the challenges facing sustainable polymers include obtaining physical properties (such as toughness, melting temperature, color, and elasticity) that rival traditional polymers while remaining cost competitive.
 Extensive research is currently going on in universities and companies worldwide to improve the properties of sustainable polymers.
-Influencing the cost of sustainable polymers will depend upon discovering new cost-effective ways of manufacturing the polymers as well as policy changes.

 No, sustainable polymers are not edible.
 Although they are derived from plants, sustainable polymers do not provide any nutritive value and will act like any other plastic when ingested.

-The sustainable polymers that are compostable are designed to last while you use the product.
+Sustainable polymers are designed to last while you use the product.
 They will not degrade on a shelf or in your home if used properly.
-Preliminary tests indicate that sustainable polymers will not biodegrade in a landfill due to insufficient conditions, nor will they contribute significantly to methane emissions.
+Preliminary tests indicate that sustainable polymers will not biodegrade in a landfill due to insufficient conditions (such as low temperatures and lack of oxygen).
 Sustainable polymers will also not degrade outside on the ground, so you should always dispose of your plastic waste correctly.

 Unfortunately, right now it is not easy to tell if a product is made from sustainable polymers.
 Part of the problem is that there isn’t a universally accepted definition of sustainable with respect to materials.
 However, there are certifications for compostability and biobased content which can help you to identify which products are truly more environmentally friendly.
-Some of the trade names of different sustainable and partially sustainable polymers are: Ingeo, Mirel, BiOH, Mater-Bi, Sorona, NatureWorks.
+Some of the trade names of different sustainable and partially sustainable polymers are: Ingeo, Mirel, BiOH, Mater-Bi, and Sorona.
+Additionally, certified compostable plastics will be marked with a compost seal.

 Sustainable polymers are relatively new to the consumer market.
 Therefore, there is much work to be done in terms of developing appropriate policies.
 Currently, there is inadequate regulation of advertising and labeling of environmentally-friendly products.
-More policies are needed to prevent “greenwashing” and misleading of consumers.
-In order to take full-advantage of the properties of compostable polymers, industrial composting should be more accessible to consumers, possibly through the use of curbside compost pick-up.
-Not only could compostable plastics be diverted from landfills in this way, but also food waste.
-Finally, progress towards improved sustainable polymers can only result from scientific research and technological innovation which requires public support and a commitment to research and education.
+More policies are needed to prevent “greenwashing” that can mislead consumers.
+In order to take full advantage of the properties of compostable polymers, industrial composting should be more accessible to consumers, possibly through the use of curbside compost pick-up.
+Finally, progress towards improved sustainable polymers can only result from scientific research and technological innovation, which requires public support and a commitment to research and education.